L3Harris Flight Academy

 - Our Accelerated Airline Pilot Track (AAPT) can be the most direct route to becoming a pilot.
 The Flight Instructor Certificate with Instrument Rating (CFI-I) means on graduation you will be guaranteed an interview to become a Certified Flight Instructor (CFI) with L3Harris in Sanford

-- You will need passion, self-discipline, technical aptitude, problem-solving skills, teamwork, spatial awareness, and the ability to make decisions under pressure to become a successful pilot
+- Alongside the qualifications and requirements to be an airline pilot, you will need passion, self-discipline, technical aptitude, problem-solving skills, teamwork, spatial awareness, and the ability to make decisions under pressure to become a successful pilot

-The steps below outline a cadet pilot’s typical progression through our Professional Pilot Program which prepares students whose goal is to work as an airline pilot.
+- The steps below outline a cadet pilot’s typical progression through our Professional Pilot Program which prepares students to meet the requirements for a commercial pilot license and then embark on a successful career as an airline pilot.

-As part of a world-leading, global aviation business, our cadets have access to the latest training technologies and systems to aid them in becoming a pilot.
+As part of a world-leading, global aviation business, our cadets have access to the latest training technologies and systems to aid them during their commercial airline pilot training.

 Our Florida Flight School is well equipped with over 90 aircraft and five Flight Training Devices, but aside from our facilities, we have a reputation in the industry for having friendly, approachable staff who provide outstanding training on how to become a pilot in the US.

-2: Check if you meet the entry criteria & have the common skills required to become a pilot
+2: Check if you have the common skills and meet the entry requirements to be an airline pilot

 To start your journey to become a pilot in the USA, prospective cadets need to meet entry criteria relating to age, medical and selection.
 Please visit each of our pilot training programs and courses for full entry criteria.

-To apply for a pilot training program, you will need to meet the following requirements:
+To apply for a commercial airline pilot training program, you will need to meet the following requirements:

 - Age - Applicants must be at least 17 years and 6 months old at the start of the program